kevin-j-m/kjm-blog/content/posts/wrapping-about-exceptional-behavior-in-rails.md

 tags = ["ruby", "rails", "bundler", "debugging"] categories = []
-summary = "Unwrapping a mystery"
+summary = "Unwrapping a mystery" description = "Why is our Rails app returning different HTTP status codes in different versions of Rails?
+Learn some tips and tricks for navigating a large ruby code base in this post."
 +++

 ## Exceptional Behavior in Rails